Ready to adopt? Discover the 18 best medium-sized family dog breeds

 Medium-sized family dogs are active breeds that require regular exercise to maintain their physical and mental well-being.

-The amount of exercise needed varies depending on the breed’s energy levels and age.
+The amount of exercise needed varies with the breed’s energy level and age.

 Generally, it ranges from 30 minutes to an hour of daily activity.

-For example, breeds like Beagles or Cocker Spaniels are known for their high energy levels and need plenty of physical activities, such as running or playing fetch in a fenced yard or going on long walks/hikes with their owners.
+For example, breeds like Beagles and Cocker Spaniels are known for their high energy levels and need plenty of physical activity, such as running, playing fetch in a fenced yard, or going on long walks/hikes with their owners.

 Conversely, breeds like Bulldogs or Basset Hounds have lower energy levels and may only require moderate exercise, such as short walks around the neighborhood or playing indoors with interactive toys.